 Lien Release Complications

-Lack of a lien release document can complicate title transfers.
+The lack of a lien release document can complicate title transfers.
 If a lien exists, ensure the lender provides a signed lien release.
-Submit this document along with the title application to the local county tax office.
+Submit this document and the title application to the local county tax office.

 Delayed Title Transfer